JTOne123/SimpleEssentials/README.md

 #### Insert

-Inserts a single object into the database
+Inserts a single object into the database.
+Will cache results if cacheSettings are provided.

 ```C#
 bool Insert<T>(T data, CacheSettings cacheSettings = null)